ODawah/url-shortener/README.md

 ![Url-shortener.png](Url-shortener.png)
 # System Architecture
 The system Consists of the following components
-- API : Allow the users to interact with system
+- API : Allow the users to interact with system (REST API)
-- Server : Receives the requests from the API for shortnening and redirecting
+- Back End : Receives the requests from the API for shortnening and redirecting
-- Database: Store the short url coupled with the original one, store url metrics (hits time and where it has been hit from)
+- Database: Store the short url coupled with the original one, store url metrics (hits time and where it has been hit from) (NoSql)

 ## Design Core Components